The following short story should be read after Death’s Dancer as it contains a mild spoiler.

 “Trinh,” Tyler said, a little too sharply.

-The dancer had made a point of cornering both men.
+The dancer had made a point of cornering both men at the wedding.
 In their brief interaction, she’d announced it did not matter how old either was, she would cut them into too many pieces to be recovered if they harmed Isela Vogel.

 The idea that Gregor would, or could, harm the Consort was laughable at best.
 His life was hers now, as it was Azrael’s.
 He didn’t have to like it, but he would obey it with every fiber of his being.
 Such was his vow, not just the one he’d taken to Azrael.
-Still, he’d been too charmed by the fearless eye contact be offended by the threat.
-Apparently, he hadn’t been the only one.
+Still, he’d been too charmed by the fearless eye contact be offended/ Apparently, he hadn’t been the only one.

 “She’s too much woman for you, little one,” Gregor said, eyebrow raised.
 “Perhaps I’ll catch the second half.
 If I hurry, I may make the end of intermission.”